- Aim/Focus

 Possible answers

-Does the scheme owner define specific qualifications and competencies for CAB auditors?
+• Does the scheme owner clearly define the application and selection process for assurance providers?

 Possible answers